 It might seem counterproductive to encourage your staff to take time off when you’ve got a business to run — especially if you work in an industry that’s suffering from severe staff shortages.

-But research shows that, together with lower productivity when they’re at work, staff who don’t make full use of their entitled annual leave are more likely to fall ill or exhibit signs of stress than those who do.
+But, together with lower productivity when they’re at work, staff who don’t make full use of their entitled annual leave are more likely to fall ill or exhibit signs of stress than those who do.

 - Encourage taking time off.
 Staff should be reminded of the importance of taking time off, and provisions put in place (e.g. advanced shift scheduling) to prevent understaffing and feelings of guilt surrounding taking annual leave.